 HAAFNER (Haffner), Jacob Godfried.
-Halle 1755 — 3.9.1809.
-Dutch (German born) traveller and precursor of Indology.
-His father, originally from Alsace, was sent by his catholic parents to monastery, but ran away and studied medicine at Halle, where he also married and adopted Lutheran confession.
-He brought the boy in 1766 to Amsterdam, where they embarked for East Indies.
+Halle 1755 — Amsterdam 3.9.1809.
+Dutch (German-born) traveller and precursor of Indology.
+His father, originally from Alsace (Colmar), was sent by his catholic parents to monastery, but ran away and studied medicine at Halle, where he also married and adopted Lutheran confession.
+He brought the boy in 1766 to Amsterdam, where they embarked for Batavia (Jakarta).
 During the stay at Cape Country the father died, and the poor orphaned boy had to earn his living as a seaman in Eastern seas.
-This way he learnt several Asian languages, in addition to his earlier German, French and Dutch.
-At the age of 18 he passed the sailor’s examen, but tired of sea life took a place at Negapatnam factory and served six years there.
-He learnt book-keeping and finally served as secretary of Schenneman.
+This way he learned several Asian languages, in addition to his earlier German, French and Dutch.
+At the age of 18 he passed the sailor’s examen, but tired of sea life took a place at Negapatnam Dutch factory and served six years there.
+He learnt book-keeping and finally served as secretary of factor Scheuneman.
 Quarreled with his boss and quitted Negapatnam in 1779.
-Now served at Sadras factory and was used in negotiations with the British, but later became their prisoner of war.
-He lived in Madras in poverty until in 1781 obtained a place as book-keeper of Antonio de Souza, a rich Portuguese merchant.
+Now he served at Sadras factory and was used in negotiations with the British, but later became their prisoner of war.
+He lived in Madras in poverty until 1781, when he obtained a place as book-keeper of Antonio de Souza, a rich Portuguese merchant.
 A year later, on 24.11.1782 escaped from the starving city through Trankebar to Ceylon.
 Later he came to Calcutta, where Joseph Fowke took him in his service.
-Now he became acquainted, among others, with Sir William Jones, whom he assisted translating a Malayālam MS.
+Now he became acquainted, among others, with Sir William Jones, whom he assisted translating a Malayālam manuscript.

-After twenty years in the East JGH arrived at Amsterdam in 1787.
+After twenty years in the East Haafner arrived at Amsterdam in 1787.
 Now he married and began literary work.
+He had invested his fortune in French bonds, which became almost worthless after the Revolution, and he had to open a pipe shop.
+His criticism of missionaries and imperial politics in 1807 aroused heated discussion.
 As a widow he remarried in 1808.
 After his death his son, Christiaan Matthias Haffner (1791 — 4.1.1849) published his manuscripts.

 – Proeve van Indische dichtkunde, volgens den Ramayon, naar het oorspronkelyk Sanskriet.
-Amsterdam 1820/23.
+278 p.
+Amsterdam 1823.